Shadow volume: Depth pass

-After this is accomplished, all lit surfaces will correspond to a 0 in the stencil buffer, where the numbers of front and back surfaces of all shadow volumes between the eye and that surface are equal.
+According to Euler characteristic, all lit surfaces will correspond to a 0 in the stencil buffer, where the numbers of front and back surfaces of all closed manifolds (shadow volumes) are equal.

 This approach has problems when the eye itself is inside a shadow volume (for example, when the light source moves behind an object).
 From this point of view, the eye sees the back face of this shadow volume before anything else, and this adds a −1 bias to the entire stencil buffer, effectively inverting the shadows.
 This can be remedied by adding a "cap" surface to the front of the shadow volume facing the eye, such as at the front clipping plane.
 There is another situation where the eye may be in the shadow of a volume cast by an object behind the camera, which also has to be capped somehow to prevent a similar problem.
 In most common implementations, because properly capping for depth-pass can be difficult to accomplish, the depth-fail method (see below) may be licensed for these special situations.
 Alternatively one can give the stencil buffer a +1 bias for every shadow volume the camera is inside, though doing the detection can be slow.

 There is another potential problem if the stencil buffer does not have enough bits to accommodate the number of shadows visible between the eye and the object surface, because it uses saturation arithmetic.
 (If they used arithmetic overflow instead, the problem would be insignificant.)

 Depth pass testing is also known as z-pass testing, as the depth buffer is often referred to as the z-buffer.